Walachul/milestone4/README.md

 ## Users(accounts) app

-* Registration page - Allows users to register to the site by filling the registration form.(Username, email, full name, password, home address,)
+* Registration page - Allows users to register to the site by filling the registration form (Username, email, full name, password, home address)

   - Registration form - When submitting the form, the users will be prompted if the username or email is taken and to choose another one and if the passwords match.
 Also, they will be notified when they didn't fill a  field.
 When successful, a flash message will prompt the user that registration was successful and they can login.
 * Login - Allows users to login to the site and have access to the other apps created(users/profile, blog,  merchandise shop, courses, search), by going to the login page and typing their credentials(username and password).